-Numerous Scientific studies have demonstrated that in as little as 6-8 weeks golfers from teenage collegiate athletes to golfers in their 60’s and 70’s can significantly increase their flexibility and strength.
-Which results in more club head speed and longer drives.
+Numerous scientific studies have demonstrated that in as little as 6-8 weeks golfers from teenage collegiate athletes to golfers in their 60’s and 70’s can significantly increase their flexibility and strength.
+This results in more club head speed and longer drives.
 Some studies even demonstrated an improvement in putting performance!

-A summary of one study’s results a shown below:
+A summary of one study’s results as shown below:

 £100 for 1 hour Biomechanics follow up